The UX Australia main conference presentations are on 30 and 31 August 2018.

 We do ask for a website-ready short description, but this is so we can make the program availble quickly - we'll assess your idea on the longer proposal description.

-All proposals must be submitted via the conference submission system: UX Australia 2017 proposals.
+All proposals must be submitted via the UX Australia proposal system.

-We'll accept proposals until midnight 17 March.
+The deadline is midnight AEST 18 March 2018, and there won't be extensions.
 No extensions and no excuses.
 Sorry that sounds tough, but we've given you 7-8 weeks to write your proposal; and there's a lot to be done before registration opens on 1 May.

 We genuinely aim for a diverse set of presentations from a diverse group of speakers who come from a wide range of backgrounds.
 We know that variety is fantastic – we learn best from people who have had experiences different to ours.